‘This Is Us’ Boss Promises ‘Incredibly Romantic,’ Magical Episode For Surprising Couple

 The young couple will spend part of their skip day in a magical mosaic world that some viewers will recognize.

-As The Inquisitr previously shared, Ross and other This Is Us cast members were spotted filming in Philadelphia last month filmed near Headhouse Square and at mosaic artist Isaiah Zagar’s Magic Gardens.
-Viewers have already seen the newly transplanted Pearson Philadelphians running up the steps of the Philadelphia Museum of Art, but Magic Gardens, a magical visionary art environment and gallery, is more of a hidden treasure in the Philly area.
+As The Inquisitr previously shared, Ross and other This Is Us cast members were spotted filming in Philadelphia last month near Headhouse Square and at mosaic artist Isaiah Zagar’s Magic Gardens.
+Viewers have already seen the newly transplanted Pearson Philadelphians running up the steps of the Philadelphia Museum of Art, but Magic Gardens — a magical visionary art environment and gallery — is more of a hidden treasure in the Philly area.

 While Deja appears to be swept off her feet by Malik, Beth wants to meet the parents.
 Cue up one of those awkward dinner scenes Aptaker was talking about.